tiagoleonmelo/face-recognition/draft.md

 The cost function used in this model typically consists of an adaptation of the Logistic Regression cost function.
 Furthermore, it adds a regularization parameter C, which adjusts the penalty for misclassified training examples.
 Much like past models, the optimization objective of a SVM consists of finding a set of Thetas that brings the hypothesis as close as possible to reality, i. e., minimizes the cost function.

 The library scikit-learn also offers a built-in SVM model, which needs only the initial hyper-parameters, such as C. For our model, we chose the default value for the penalization attribute: one.
 This resulted in a final validation accuracy of 98.78%.
+The tweakable hyper-parameters this model has will be further explained later on.

 ### Neural Networks